sknudsen/vis2021cph/network-visualization-tutorial.md

 *Detailed program to follow.
 Location: ITU - Room information TBD*

 # Organizers
-* Luca Rossi - IT University of Copenhagen
+* Luca Rossi, IT University of Copenhagen
-* Søren Knudsen - IT University of Copenhagen
+* Søren Knudsen, IT University of Copenhagen